 The new sidewalks aren’t cheap: A single-family parcel can cost up to $2,500 to pave.
 More than 4,000 full or partial sidewalks at demo sites throughout the city are currently being replaced for $5.2 million, under a DPW contract with Detroit-based Fort Wayne Contracting that expires at the end of the year.

-It's unclear where the requirement that sidewalks be paved at demo sites originates.
+It's unclear where the requirement that sidewalks in front of demolished homes be paved originates.
 The Michigan State Housing Development Authority, which is responsible for disbursing the federal demo dollars, says it's mandated by city ordinance, and the agency therefore included it in its requirements for demolition contractors.
 The Detroit Land Bank Authority, which runs the demo program jointly with the Detroit Building Authority, is under the impression that the requirement originated with MSHDA.
 And the city says there is no written policy relating to sidewalk replacement at demo sites, specifically.

 When Deadline Detroit raised questions, Duggan spokesman John Roach said the city was developing a policy to address the issue and avoid waste.
 On Monday, he said it would be implemented in as little as three weeks.

-The policy “will consider surrounding conditions when it comes to sidewalk replacement at demolition sites,” said Duggan spokesman John Roach.
+The policy “will consider surrounding conditions when it comes to sidewalk replacement,” said Roach.
 “It is entirely possible that some sidewalks in these [lower-density] areas were replaced that would not be replaced under the new policy being developed.”